Healthdirect Free Australian health advice you can count on.

 Who is most likely to experience opioid withdrawal symptoms?

-How do you prevent opioid withdrawal symptoms?
+How can I prevent opioid withdrawal symptoms?

 This process is called tapering.
 Your doctor will work with you to create a day-by-day or week-by-week plan to reduce your dosage.

-How do you treat opioid withdrawal symptoms?
+How can I manage opioid withdrawal symptoms?

 Medicines used to manage opioid withdrawal